Ambidexterity: Cricket

 In cricket, it is also beneficial to be able to use both arms.
 Ambidextrous fielders can make one-handed catches or throws with either hand.
-Sachin Tendulkar uses his left hand for writing, but bats and bowls with his right hand, it is the same with Kane Williamson.
+Sachin Tendulkar uses his left hand for writing, but bats and bowls with his right hand; the same goes for Ajinkya Rahane, Kane Williamson, and Shane Watson.
 There are many players who are naturally right-handed but bat left and vice versa.
-Sourav Ganguly uses his right hand for writing and bowls with the right hand, too, but bats with his left hand.
+Sourav Ganguly, Thisara Perera uses his right hand for writing and bowls with the right hand, too, but bats with his left hand.
 Players due to injuries may also switch arms for fielding.
 Zaheer Khan bowls left-arm fast-medium but bats right handed.
 Phillip Hughes batted, bowled, and fielded left-handed before a shoulder injury.
 Australian batsman George Bailey also due to sustaining an injury, taught himself to throw with his weaker left arm.
 He is now often seen throughout matches switching between arms as he throws the ball.
 See also reverse sweep and switch hitting.
 David Warner has batted right-handed in high school, and has practiced right-handed as well, when he is normally a left-handed switch-hitter.
-Alastair Cook, Jimmy Anderson, Stuart Broad, Ben Dunk, Ben Stokes, Adam Gilchrist, Eoin Morgan and Kagiso Rabada are natural right-handers, but bat left-handed.
+Alastair Cook, Jimmy Anderson, Stuart Broad, Ben Stokes, Eoin Morgan, Ben Dunk, Adam Gilchrist, Matthew Hayden, Travis Head, Chris Gayle, Gautam Gambhir, Rishabh Pant, Ishan Kishan, Devdutt Padikkal, Yashasvi Jaiswal, Smriti Mandhana and Kagiso Rabada are natural right-handers, but bat left-handed.

+Michael Clarke is naturally a left handed person who bowls left handed but bats right handed.

 Akshay Karnewar is an ambidextrous bowler.
 Originally, he only bowled with his right hand, but since he does everything else with his left hand, he was taught to bowl left-handed as well but needs to signal to the umpire when he switches hands when bowling to allow for the field to change.
 He is a left-handed batsman.
 As an off-spinner and left-arm orthodox spin, the ball will always spin towards the batsman (OB vs. RHB; SLO vs. LHB), or away from opposite-handed batsmen, which is the predominant role of switch-handed spinners.

 Sri Lankan Kusal Perera started his cricket as a right hand batsman, until he changed to left hand to mimic his favourite cricketer Sanath Jayasuriya.
+Jayasuriya bats and bowls left handed but writes with his right hand.
 Another Sri Lankan Kamindu Mendis is also a handy ambidextrous bowler.
 He can bowl orthodox left-arm spin and he can bowl right-arm offspin as well.
 Yasir Jan, however is a fast bowler both right and left handed and tops over 140 km/h with both hands, with his right arm being faster.

 Jofra Archer warms up with slow orthodox left-arm spin, and Jos Buttler practiced left-handed as a club cricketer.